jaysonjoseph2/Digital-Envelope-App-in-Android-Studio/README.md

 Integrating digital signatures ensures that recipients can verify the sender’s identity and confirm the file has not been tampered with.

 Cleaner app design -
 The app itself is very basic with a lot of whitespace.
 The app includes only essential UI components and provides limited runtime feedback during long operations.
 This may lead to reduced usability or confusion during encryption and decryption tasks.
-Updating the UI would improve usability and can improve user satifaction.
+Updating the UI would improve usability and can improve user satisfaction.

 ## License